galaxyproject/training-material/topics/training/tutorials/create-new-tutorial-metadata/tutorial.md

 # Filling the metadata

-The first file we will fill is the `metadata.yaml` file.

-This file define the metadata related to a tutorial:
+The first file we will fill is the `metadata.yaml` file describing the metadata related to a topic.
+We will add our tutorial and its metadata as a new `material` with:

 - `title`: title of the tutorial
 - `type: "tutorial"`